 Discussion boards that are hosted online or within an LMS, like EdApp’s Discussions and Assignments feature, are valuable and effective ways to connect even the most dispersed teams.
 This asynchronous learning activity can have many forms such as social media boards, or internal message boards.
 Discussion boards are nice to be a part of, because a wide perspective on the topic in question will be available, hence leading to a better understanding or more information being available to the employee.
 If your discussion board is hosted on a platform like EdApp’s, you can also easily facilitate a forum-like discussion and provide coaching to guide and also give feedback in real-time.

 Podcasts are becoming more and more popular each day.
 I’m sure you know what a podcast is, but just in case, these are digital audio files that are in the form of a series that can be downloaded for listening.
 Podcasts are good asynchronous learning activities because they can be accessed on multiple devices anywhere, at any time.
 Unfortunately, using podcast for employee training will limit what information can it be dispersed because they are only audio.
 You can train your team with podcasts if you have interesting audio files that will keep them engaged.

-Traditionally, quizzes are used to test the information retained by learners, however, they can also be used as learning activities.
+Traditionally, quizzes are used to test the information retained by learners, however, they can also be used for elearning.
 I know you know what a quiz is, so let’s answer the question of, how can you learn from a quiz.
 When you create quizzes for your workforce, be sure to include the correct answer and explanations if you want your team members to learn and understand why each answer is correct.
 We are going to do you a solid.
 EdApp is the perfect online quiz creator that is hosted in a free, mobile-first LMS platform.
 Convenient, right?
-Use quizzes as learning activities because they are fun, engaging and if made available on multiple devices, can be very convenient ways to train your team.
+Use quizzes as digital learning activities because they are fun, and engaging and if made available on multiple devices, can be very convenient ways to train your team.